MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-meeting-app.md

 ---
 title: Extend a Teams meeting app to Outlook
-description: Learn how to ensure your Teams meeting app experience works seamlessly when extended to Outlook, build Teams meeting app for Outlook, extend meeting app to Outlook. ms.date: 2/28/2024 ms.author: mosdevdocs
+description: Learn how to build and extend Teams meeting app for Outlook and ensure your Teams meeting app experience works seamlessly in Outlook. ms.date: 2/28/2024 ms.author: mosdevdocs
 author: erikadoyle